benwalks/Lets-Build-Instagram-Free-Book/Chapter Five/Chapter 5 - Liking Larry's Legs.md

 ## Hearts are Red

 Now lets very simply style our little heart so that it looks a little nicer for our users (they’re very picky).
-At the moment, our heart is the default blue colour found in our app for all links, and we also get an ugly little underline on the heart when hovering with our mouse.
+At the moment, our heart is the default blue color found in our app for all links, and we also get an ugly little underline on the heart when hovering with our mouse.

 Jump on into your ```app/assets/stylesheets/application.scss``` file and add the following code to the bottom: